sassoftware/vscode-sas-extension/website/docs/Features/sasNotebook.md

 - You can use the `File` menu to save your SAS Notebook to a `.sasnb` file, share the notebook with others, and open the notebook in another VS Code window.

 ![SAS Notebook](/images/sasNotebook.png)

+## Export

+To export your SAS Notebook to other formats, click the **More Actions** (`...`) button on the notebook toolbar at top, and select `Export`.
+The following formats are supported.

+### SAS

+PYTHON and SQL code cells will be wrapped with PROC PYTHON/SQL respectively to be executed on SAS.
+Markdown cells will be converted to block comments.

+### HTML

+The exported HTML will be in Light or Dark theme depending on your VS Code theme kind.

+By default it doesn't include SAS log into the exported HTML file.
+To include log, check the `SAS.notebook.export.includeLog` setting.